Series: Stewardship

 The first has all to do with the God we serve.
 God didn’t merely teach us what to do with our wealth, He showed us—in love.
 Paul says, “For you know the grace of our Lord Jesus Christ, that though he was rich, yet for your sake he became poor, so that you by his poverty might become rich.”
 (2 Cor.
 8:9).
 In love, Jesus humbled himself as the suffering Servant, and obeyed the Father perfectly, and died on a cross so that His people would share in His inheritance (Gal.
 4:7).
 His wealth was spent to make us wealthy.

-The mark of one forgiven by Christ is love for God—and love for God certainly includes a desire to use our money to please him.
+The mark of one forgiven by Christ is love for God—and love for God certainly includes a desire to use what we have been given to please him.
 1 Peter 4:10 says, “As each has received a gift, use it to serve one another, as good stewards of God's varied grace.”

 To conclude, let’s sum things up with two freedoms we find as we put these principles into action.
 The main message of today’s class is that God owns everything—even what you think you own.
 And when we really believe that God owns everything and put it into practice…